← Back to The Evidence

 God's own Spirit—not a generic spirit, not human spirit, but the personal, holy presence of God Himself—is placed within the renewed person.
 This Spirit is the source of obedience.
 The Spirit does not enable human effort; the Spirit causes obedience ("I will cause you to walk").
 The locus of action remains divine.

 The grammatical pattern is relentless.
-Every verb is first-person singular, spoken by God.
-Every subject of action is God.
-Humanity appears only as the object receiving what God gives.
-The transformation is not described as cooperation or as human response to divine offer.
-It is described as divine action upon and within the passive human recipient.
+Every verb of transformation is first-person singular, spoken by God; He is the subject of every act that changes you.
+Humanity appears as the object receiving what God gives — and where the people finally act, "you will walk… and keep my laws," it is the fruit His Spirit produces, not a contribution He waited for.
+The transformation is not cooperation, not human response to a divine offer.
+It is divine action upon and within a recipient who could not have begun it.

 Ezekiel 36:26-27 provides multiple layers of argument for the truth that regeneration is unilateral—entirely the work of God, received passively by humanity.